MicrosoftDocs/fabric-docs/docs/real-time-analytics/kusto-query-set.md

 In this article, you learn how to use a KQL queryset.
 The KQL Queryset is the item used to run queries, view, and customize query results on data from a KQL database.

-The KQL Queryset uses the Kusto Query language for creating queries, and also supports many SQL functions.
+The KQL Queryset uses the Kusto Query Language for creating queries, and also supports many SQL functions.
 For more information about the query language, see [Kusto Query Language overview](/azure/data-explorer/kusto/query/index?context=/fabric/context/context).

 ## Prerequisites